hyperledger/firefly-fir/text/0000-template.md

 an example-driven introduction to the policy, and explain its impact in concrete terms.

+# Externals

+[externals]: #externals

+> REQUIRED SECTION

+This needs to make its way into the docs through your PRs, before the FIR can close.
+You don't have to write it in documentation form here, but it might save time to do so.
+The main thing is to make sure others can understand how they would use the feature, and for us all to agree "spelling" of new APIs/fields etc.

+It's common for this section to evolve through comments, so don't worry if it's not fully complete when you open the PR

-# Reference-level explanation
+# Testing
-[reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the FIR.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+[testing]: #testing

+> REQUIRED SECTION

+Unit test coverage is assumed.

+Please state if you will update the E2E tests.

+Describe any things that need to be tested manually before this FIR can be considered completed.

-# Drawbacks
+# Drawbacks / alternatives
 [drawbacks]: #drawbacks

+> REQUIRED SECTION (it's a great thought exercise - no need to spend too much time on it)

 Why should we *not* do this?
 Are there any risks that must be considered along with this FIR.

-# Rationale and alternatives
-[alternatives]: #alternatives

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not